Skip to main content

 F. Prepare an income statement, statement of retained earnings, and balance sheet for the month ending December 31, 20XX.

 12. On January 1, Kevin Reynolds, a student at State U, decides to start a business.
-Kevin has noticed that various student organizations around campus are having more and more need for mass produced copies of programs on CDs.
-While a lot of students have a CD drive on their computers that can write to CDs, it is a slow process when a high volume of CDs is needed.
+Kevin has noticed that various student organizations around campus are having more and more need for professionally recorded videos to stream online.
+While a lot of students have the ability to record video, producing and editing high quality content is lacking.

-Kevin believes that with a beginning investment in specialty equipment, he can provide a valuable product to the college community.
-So on 1/1, Kevin officially begins “Kevin’s Kool CD Kopies.”
-Of course, Kevin is very careful to ensure that his customers have full ownership rights to the material on their CDs.
+Kevin believes that with a beginning investment in specialty equipment and a dedicated recording space, he can provide a valuable product to the college community.
+So on 1/1, Kevin officially begins “Kevin’s Production.”
+Of course, Kevin is very careful to ensure that his customers have full ownership rights to their video snipits.

 Part 1: